Gauteab/Calcula/README.md

 The backend generates NASM assembly code.
 I have not implemented any proper register selection.
 Instead, it uses a simple two register push and pop technique that essentially emulates the behaviour of a stack machine.

-There is not optimization step, as the language only has literals, and would therefore make the code generation step trivial.
+There is no optimization step, as the language only has literals, and would therefore make the code generation step trivial.